-- I started taking the supplements again, and in November 2022 (at the age of 69), my T had gone up to 544 ng/dL – not as high as I’d like for them to be, but moving in the right direction.
-(Of course, the time of day that I was testing may also have been a factor; testosterone is highest in the morning.)
-I’ll be testing again in a couple of months.
+- I started taking the supplements again, and in January of this year, at the age of 70, my T had gone up to 684 ng/dL – not as high as my earlier maximum, but moving in the right direction.

 - While my levels have been going up and down over the years, I have still been able to keep building muscle.
 So in that sense I’m satisfied with my protocol.

 - The above video shows what I looked like a few weeks ago (December 3, 2022).
 I’m not massive by any means, but looking much better than I did before I started supplementing and working out.

 - One of the supplements in my stack, tongkat ali, improves erectile dysfunction in older men, promotes an anabolic state, improves endurance and stamina, boosts sperm count by 65.5% after nine months of use, increases seminal volume, improves the health of sperm, and improves immune health.
 If I were aiming to start a family I would include it in my stack.

 - See study: A 6-month, double-blind, placebo-controlled, randomized trial to evaluate the effect of Eurycoma longifolia (Tongkat Ali) and concurrent training on erectile function and testosterone levels in androgen deficiency of aging males (ADAM)

 - A Youtube blogger with followers in the anti-aging community recently declared that tongkat ali has no benefits; I have to wonder if he’s seen the above study.